section-engineering-education/engineering-education/articles/deciding-between-mariadb-and-mysql/index.md

 MariaDB server exists in two editions; [MariaDB Community Server](https://mariadb.com/docs/features/mariadb-community-server/) and [MariaDB Enterprise Server](https://mariadb.com/docs/features/mariadb-enterprise-server/).
 You can download, modify and use the MariaDB Community Server for free.
 MariaDB also allows you to have the client and server programs on different hosts.

 ### An overview of MySQL
 [MySQL](https://www.mysql.com/) was developed as a Relational Database Management System (RDBMS).
 RDBMS is a model that structures data into columns and rows.
-A primary key distinctively identifies each row for the use of SQL jargon.
-These keys are pegs used by tables to outline a relation to a particular row.
+A primary key distinctively identifies each row.
+These keys are "pegs" used by tables to outline a relation to a particular row.
 A `foreign key` allows a table to relate to another database table.

 ### Key features of MariaDB framework
-- Backward compatibility - MariaDB data files are binary compatible with the MySQL version.
-Also, MySQL and MariaDB client protocols are compatible.
+- Backward compatibility - MariaDB data files are binary compatible with MySQL.
+Also, MySQL and MariaDB use similar client protocols.
 - MariaDB is an open-source software that is developed and maintained by the community.
-- It is based on MySQL community version and a [Percona Server](https://www.percona.com/software/mysql-database/percona-server).
+- MariaDB is based on MySQL community version and a [Percona Server](https://www.percona.com/software/mysql-database/percona-server).
 - MariaDB supports many different SQL statements, rules, procedures, functions, modes, and server variables.
 It ships with various plugins such as the MariaDB audit plugin.
 - It has new storage engines such as [XtraDB](https://mariadb.com/kb/en/about-xtradb/), [PBXT](https://mariadb.com/kb/en/pbxt-storage-engine/), [FederatedX](https://mariadb.com/kb/en/about-federatedx/).
 - MariaDB has various new options, extensions, bug fixes, and extensions.

 ### Key features of MySQL Framework
 - Scalability and flexibility - MySQL allows multi-threading which makes it scalable.
-In other words, it can manage any amount of data.
+In other words, it can manage a huge amount of data.
 MySQL's flexibility also supports many applications.
 - High performance - MySQL is a fast database management system with numerous benchmark tests.
-It is more reliable and cheap due to its unique storage engine architecture that supports high performance, unlike other databases.
+It is more reliable and cheap due to its unique storage engine architecture that supports high performance.
 It performs efficiently without losing crucial functions.
-It has various cache memories.
+Furthermore, it has various cache memories.
 - MySQL is easy to use.
 You only need basic knowledge of SQL to interact and write code using MySQL.
 - MySQL uses a client/server architecture.
-In such architectures, there is a database server and many clients who communicate with the server.
-Programs can, therefore, save and retrieve a significamount of data.
+This architecture supports communication between the server and many clients.
+Programs can, therefore, save and retrieve a significant amount of data.
 - MySQL is secure.
-It consists of strong data security that protects sensitive data from malicious people.
-MySQL encrypts all passwords.
+It consists of strong data security layers that protect sensitive data from malicious people.
+MySQL usually encrypts all passwords.

 ### Key differences between MariaDB and MySQL